Laragear/PermissionsDemo/README.md

 ### Granting permissions

-> **Warning**
+> [!WARNING]
 >
-> Attaching and detaching Roles is much better than assigning Permissions directly to a User, and is the recommended ways to handle authorization.
+> Attaching and detaching Roles is much better than assigning Permissions directly to a User, and is the recommended way to handle authorization.

 You may add dynamically single permissions to a user, regardless of the role they have.
 Simply use `grant()` on the permission you want to attach.